shaikazimunnisa4/python-learning/README.md

 # python-learning
-i am posting the learning stuff of the python
+i am posting the learning of the python basics